Camping is a fun -- and important -- part of Boy Scouting. Here are some of our tips on how to "BE PREPARED" for a camping trip.

 In most cases, the Troop will be bringing (and you don't have to bring)

-- tents (however, you are allowed to bring your own)
+- tents (however, you are allowed to bring your own), tent stakes

 - food for Saturday and Sunday